avarp/phpt/README.md

 Functional languages have bunch of good types like Maybe, Either and so on.
 Inspired by Haskell and Elm this package provides a platform for creating strong typed and immutable data structures

 PHP offers set of pre-defined types such as `int`, `bool` or `string`.
 With type-hinting you can also use class name as a type.
-Phpt library provides set of abstract classes, which can be used as basis for your own types.
+Phpt library provides set of abstract classes, which can be used as a basis for your own types.

 ### Type